jxchong-lab/GlobalGenes_RareX_Challenge_2023/README.md

 We needed to map each symptom label in the GGRC dataset to an HPO term in order to take advantage of the HPO/OMIM/OrphaNet database.
 We used multiple methods (NLP as well as tree-based similarity) to identify potentially overlapping symptoms/terms between GGRC and HPO.
 These terms were manually reviewed to confirm/refute potential overlap.
 We also reviewed the output of these scripts manually to identify the differences that were most likely to be clinically meaningful and therefore of interest to GGRC.

 We provide a randomly generated dataset 'Survey_Random_Data.csv' to work and we call this dataset 'survey dataset' in our code.
+Note, this is fake generate data, so the results is as well.

 ## Mehtod
 ### Clean and filter data